Worcester Bosch Boiler Fault Codes: Complete Guide

 Meaning: The Fan of your boiler is running too fast.

-Fix: This could indicate a sensor fault or airflow issue.
+Fix: This could indicate a sensor fault or an airflow issue.
 Needs diagnosis by a heating Gas Safe engineer.

 D1 240 – Return Sensor Error